nagazul/ttclock/README.md

 ## Notes

- - Chrome and ChromeDriver are required.
-The script will attempt to download ChromeDriver automatically.
+ - Chrome/Chromium is required.
+Playwright will download the browser automatically if not found.
- - Ensure your environment variables are set properly in the .env file.
+ - Ensure your environment variables are set properly in the .env file (%USERPROFILE%\.ttclock.env on Windows).
  - Uses ntfy.sh for notifications (optional but recommended).
+ - Tested on Linux, macOS, and Windows.